The 2013 Richard Grand Legal Writing Competition

 Entries will be judged for accuracy, clarity, brevity, and content.
 A winning entry will tell a story; it will be both well-written and interesting.
-Professor Suzanne Rabe and Professor Susan Salmon will evaluate the student entries and choose five finalists.
+Professor Lorraine and Professor Susan Salmon will evaluate the student entries and choose five finalists.
 Then, a panel of outside judges will rank the finalists to determine the order of the awards.
-The awards will be announced in January, 2013.
+The awards will be announced in January, 2014.

 1. Submit your entry anonymously.
 Do not put your name anywhere on the e-mail attachment that contains your entry.

 2. The work must be entirely your own.
 You may receive no advice concerning the Competition from anyone.
 No one else may read, proofread, nor critique your writing for this Competition.
 In order to gather information for your entry, it may be necessary for you to disclose to others the general nature of this Competition, your participation in the Competition, and the topic of your entry.
 This type of disclosure is permitted.
 Anything beyond these general disclosures is not permitted until the Competition officially terminates at 8:00 a.m. on Oct.
 28, 2013.

 3. Your entry must be your own original work prepared exclusively for this Competition.
 You may not enter work that was written-in part or in full-prior to the beginning of this Competition.

 4. All entries must be typed, double-spaced, with 13-point font or larger.
 Block quotes may be single-spaced.
 The maximum length of the paper is 2000 words.
 Margins must be one inch or larger.
 Papers that exceed these limitations will not be judged.
 Include page numbers and your competition number on every page of the entry.

 5. While we ask that your entry be neat and carefully proofread, please know that your entry will be judged primarily on its substantive content.
 Be accurate, succinct, and clear.
 Tell a story.
 Dare to be interesting.